• IELTS

 Connectors /Linking Words for Writing - Functions and Tips

+Even with a thorough knowledge of grammar rules, candidates often find it difficult to score well on the test as they fail to use the correct linking words to make their points more impactful.
 Adverbs, also known as linking words or connectors, are by far the simplest way to link phrases or concepts together with a single word.
-Such linking words or connectors enhance the readability of the entire phrase.
-If you use the connectors correctly in IELTS, it will demonstrate your highly developed English communication abilities.
+Such linking words or connectors enhance the readability of the entire phrase, and, if used wisely, connectors in IELTS can help leave a good impression on the mind of the examiner.

 In any case, the following advice can help you if you run into trouble using these linking words or connectors.

-• You get to provide meaning to sentences that would otherwise be complicated.
+• Linking words provides meaning to sentences that would otherwise be complicated.

 • They aid in understanding the question's intent and also provide a proper response.